tiadrop/pipe2d/README.md

 	return renderRGBAPipeToCanvas(cursorPipe);
 }
 ```
-With such a unified interface we can easily swap pipes around and apply general transforms such as `scalePipe(source)`, `rotatePipe(source, direction)` and many more.

 Pipe2D is not limited to graphics.
 We can just as easily apply such transformation to anything that's addressable in two dimensions:

 ```ts